wnmmenoovg/whitepaper/economy/shop.md

 ### Sprays

-Sprays can be used during races.
+Sprays can be used during races to show off the spirit.

 ### Trails